LiaoLabATDartmouth/BIOLOG_data_processing/README.md

 - SGR_Pvalue: Paired-sample t-test of SGR between the current well and the A1 well
 - GrowthStatus: For each metric, positive growth (`+`) is assigned when the mean fold change is >= `fc_cutoff` and the p-value is < `pvalue_cutoff`.
 Otherwise, negative growth ('-') is assigned.
 The growth status of all three metrics is then combined into a 3-letter string in the order of Endpoint approach, AUC approach, SGR approach.
 For example, `++-` indicates positive growth determined by the endpoint OD approach and AUC approach, but negative growth determined by the SGR approach.

-The `Summary` sheet reformats the `GrowthStatus` column from the `All` sheet to faciliate growth status comparison across strains.
+The `Comparison_growth_quali` sheet reformats the `GrowthStatus` column from the `Full_report` sheet to faciliate growth status comparison across strains.
 It lists only the metabolites where at least one strain shows positive growth as determined by at least one approach.

+The `Comparison_growth_quant` sheet compares each growth metric between each strain and the reference strain set by arguments.
+No comparison will be made if the reference strain is not set.
+Independent sample t-test is used to calculate the p-value.